 You will be so occupied during this day that you could easily forget about lunch, you can decide between a local small winery with a cheese tasting or staying with a Druze family for an authentic lunch, an independent community whose belief system is a branch of Islam, trying their original local food recipes of which didn’t change for centuries.

 SUV tour around the Golan Heights

-Finally, with warm food in our bellies we saying goodbye to a firm piece of land and taking a two hour Off-road Tour to see another wing of the kibbutz community, we will go and see agricultural traditions that didn't alter under the pressure of times and maybe even learn a thing or two about handcrafting from local masters, a drive along the border with Syria near Israeli tanks and UN bases and a conversation about politics plus a visit in an abanded Syrian facility in witch the famous Israeli spy Eli Cohen visited before he left to Syria to spy for Israel.
+Finally, with warm food in our bellies, we said goodbye to a firm piece of land and took a two-hour Off-road Tour to see another wing of the kibbutz community, we will go and see agricultural traditions that didn't alter under the pressure of times and maybe even learn a thing or two about handcrafting from local masters, a drive along the border with Syria near Israeli tanks and UN bases and a conversation about politics plus a visit in an abanded Syrian facility in which the famous Israeli spy Eli Cohen visited before he left to Syria to spy for Israel.

 We will finish the private guided tour by looking at the demilitarized zone from Mount Bental – a great observation point where I will show you the Syrian border with abanded Syrian cities since the six-day war and the Yom Kippur War while learning about the most important battles of Israel on the Golan Heights, at the end of this amazing day we will witness the beautiful sunset and spend some time stargazing and drinking Arabic style coffee from the local café nearby.